behreajj/UnityOkHsl/README.md

 The hue for grays is left at zero to follow convention.
 This will cause problems when, for example, creating a gradient from a gray to a saturated color or when sorting colors by hue.
 For that reason, if either `Fore` or `Back` colors are gray, then gradient generation will default `OkLab`.

-Beware that discontinuities develop at high saturation, particularly around darker blues, such as #0306FF (in OkHsl, `264.2793` hue, `100` saturation, `36.92266` lightness).
+Beware that discontinuities develop at high saturation, particularly around darker blues, such as `#0306FF` (in OkHsl, `264.2793` hue, `100` saturation, `36.92266` lightness).

 ## Changes

 The original code has been modified to handle edge cases for black, white and grays.
 There are some measures to prevent the passing of invalid values to division or square-root.
 The C# implementation uses double-, rather than single-, precision (`double`s instead of `float`s).
 Furthermore, it uses tuples to avoid specialized `struct`s.
+Unused methods have been removed.

 ## License